oznakn/enhanced-ts-results/README.md

 #### Combining Results

-`ts-results` has two helper functions for operating over n `Result` objects.
+`enhanced-ts-results` has two helper functions for operating over n `Result` objects.

 ##### Result.all